NishaJahir/demoshop_2.1.0/meta/documents/user_guide_en.md

 Fill in your Novalnet merchant account details as follows:

-1. Login into your merchant account at [Novalnet Merchant Administration Portal](https://admin.novalnet.de/)
+1. Login into your merchant account at [Novalnet Admin Portal](https://admin.novalnet.de/)
 2. Navigate to the tab **PROJECT**
 3. Select the corresponding product
 4. Go to Shop Parameters and copy the necessary fields such as **Merchant ID**, **Authentication code**, **Project ID**, **Tariff ID** and **Payment access key** etc.